techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (122)
 Suppose class A has a method called doSomething(), with default access.
 Suppose class B extends A and overrides doSomething().
 Which access modes may not apply to B’s version of doSomething()?
 (Choose one)

-a. public
+A. public

-b. private
+B. private

-c. protected
+C. protected

-d.
-Default
+D. Default

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: